What is a California Boater Card?

 What courses will be approved to offer Boater Card exams, and how will I find them?

-Boating safety course providers must be NASLBA approved and be state-approved by DBW.
+Boating safety course providers must be NASBLA approved and be state-approved by DBW.
 Courses may be classroom, home study or online.
 The current list of approved courses can be found under the courses tab on this website.